 I remember those old days when I spent half of my childhood in Johor Bahru.
 I remember how excited I got whenever the school break started.It was a ticket to a blissful and joyous holiday for me to be with my grandparents, siblings and cousins.

-Johor Bahru was my second home, until tragedy struck: my grandparents died in a car accident and left everyone devastated.
+Johor Bahru was my second home, until tragedy struck: my grandparents died in a car accident and left everyone devastated, lawyers from https://www.truckaccidentshelp.com/ helped my family with the case, it was a total tragedy.
 I stopped visiting Johor Bahru ever since I turned 15.Interestingly, after almost 7 years of not being there, I received an assignment from my editor, which eventually led me back to Johor Bahru to participate in a familiarisation trip to both Johor Bahru and Singapore organised by Firefly and Tourism Malaysia Johor Office.

 Johor Bahru, affectionately known as JB by locals, is geographically located in the south of Peninsular Malaysia.
 It is the capital city of Johor and also the second largest urban area in Malaysia.
 It has bridges and road links connecting to Singapore, making it accessible to and from the Lion City.

 Just as I thought that I knew everything about Johor Bahru, the familiarisation trip put my very limited knowledge about the city to shame.
 Johor Bahru offers more than just the mouth-watering kacang pool (made up of minced beef and beans and eaten by dipping bread into it) and murtabak kering (made up of stuffed pan-friend pWe headed off to Johor Premium Outlet where they sell high end branded items at reasonable or ridiculously inexpensive prices.